-la l U.S. White throat 2 2018 500m north
+all and the same il.
+Contract of the second White throat 2 2018 500m north

 Field results

 PHASE 1 HABITAT SURVEY

 The habitat survey results are included within the Phase 1 Habitat Survey Map in Appendix A. Target Notes (TN) included on the survey results map are detailed in Appendix B, and are referenced within the text below.